Best Slow Cooker of 2021

 However, the large footprint of the Triple Crock doesn't exactly make it practical for day-to-day use — we believe it is best to save this one to impress your guests at your next potluck.
 Despite its overall bulk — which makes it quite the pain to store — the 2.5 quart pots are hardly big enough to fit even a small roast.
 That said, while this manually-operated crock is basic in function, it is perfect for keeping appetizers warm and delicious at a party that goes late into the evening.

-An over-sized version of your very basic crockpot, the Crock-Pot 8-Quart Manual comes complete with an additional 16 ounce warmer.
-Without the added benefit of a timer, it is best to make sure that you are going to be at home to check in on this manually operated appliance from time to time.
+An oversized version of your very basic crockpot, the Crock-Pot 7-Quart Oval Manual is a no-frills, stainless steel slow cooker.
+Without the added benefit of a timer, it is best to make sure that you will be at home to check in on this manually operated appliance from time to time.
 From our testing, it's fairly evident that this crock's enormous capacity is intended for serving large groups of people.
-This 1.2 cubic-foot, 16-pound crock is certainly big enough to slow cook a small turkey — and the warmer is the perfect place to keep gravy while it's roasting!
+It offers over a cubic foot of cooking space, which is certainly big enough to slow cook a small turkey.

-But beware when it comes to cooking smaller dishes, as the heating element's high output tends to overcook smaller portions.
+But beware when it comes to cooking smaller dishes, as the heating element's higher output tends to overcook smaller portions.
 Due to its size, this stoneware crock also takes a noticeably longer amount of time to come up to temperature; this is not ideal for quickly steaming a side of vegetables before dinner.
-We found this model to be most useful for braising large, cross-cuts — like an Osso Buco — where the bone-in shank requires the extra depth afforded by this overly-sized version.
+This model is most useful for braising large cross-cuts — like an Osso Buco — where the bone-in shank requires the extra depth afforded by this overly-sized model.
+While this is not our ideal slow-cooker based on just how much counter space it takes up, when it comes to real-estate price, the Crock-Pot 7-Quart Manual is certainly tough to beat if you're looking to feed a household.

 Why You Should Trust Us